guillaume-acard/web-tech-tips/readme.md

 ```
 _VSCode_ will automatically pick this up and perform all the magic for you!
 It might report wrong or unwanted errors, there are ways to remove them but a having a few wrongly reported issues compared to the benefits is worth it!

-You cab help the _TypeScript_ engine know types in unclear situations by using [JSDoc - @Typedef](http://usejsdoc.org/tags-typedef.html)
+You can help the _TypeScript_ engine know types in unclear situations by using [JSDoc - @Typedef](http://usejsdoc.org/tags-typedef.html)

 You can also activate this by default but it provides less flexibility for project specifics.